PopovEvgeniy/desexonix/readme.txt

 Third-party code

-Some code is based on XXX Games tools sources by CTPAX-X team(http://www.ctpax-x.org/?goto=files&show=21).
+Some code based on XXX Games tools sources by CTPAX-X team(http://www.ctpax-x.org/?goto=files&show=21).
-It relicensed with permission from the author.
+It re-licensed with permission from the author.

 Source code

 The program source code compiled under Open Watcom.
 But you can do it under any modern C compiler.
-Source code can be compiled for wide range operation systems, but you need to create makefile or build script by yourself.
+Source code can be compiled for wide range operating systems, but you need to create makefile or build script by yourself.
 I provide only two things: compiled binary file for Windows and makefile for Linux.

 Install and uninstall under Linux